quanterall/HaskellMaterials/basics/04-effectful.md

       else Nothing
 ```

+It's important to note that we have not guarded against an exception being thrown in this case, but
+rather just handled the case where there is an invalid response.

 ### Dealing with JSON responses

 Quite often the data that we request comes back in the form of JSON responses.
 We'll try to provide